2 Bedroom 900 Sq.Ft. Apartment in Sinhagad Road Pune

 Tasteful Interiors

-You will appreciate the tasteful interiors and the convenience of amenities like kids' play areas, a jogging track, power backup, central air conditioning and Wi-Fi, an attached market, a restaurant, home automation, and 24/7 security.
+The apartment comes with access to excellent amenities including kids` play areas, a jogging and cycle track, power backup, central air conditioning, central Wi-Fi, an attached market, a restaurant, home automation, and 24/7 security, ensuring a convenient and secure lifestyle.

 D.S.
 Kulkarni Developers Ltd. is a well-known builder across the realty industry for its quality constructions.
 Mr. D.S.
 Kulkarni is the founder, chairman and Managing Director of company.